enricobottazzi/ZKverse/README.md

 This tutorial is inspired by the presentation "All About the ZkVerse | Polygon" performed by Jordi Baylina at EthDenver22.
-Here you can find his presentation (min 30-min 1.20):
+Here you can find his presentation (h from min 30 to 1h20min ):
 [https://www.twitch.tv/videos/1300382536](https://www.twitch.tv/videos/1300382536)

 ## **Going into Circom**

 How does verification of computation works today?
 You have inputs, a detrministic program and an output.
 The naive way for a verifier to prove that I did the right computation would be to run the same program with the same input and check if the output is the same.

 But what if the program took 1 day to compute?
-Then the verifier will spend 1 day to verify if the computation was performed correctly.
+Then the verifier will have to spend 1 day to verify if the computation was performed correctly.

 How does ZKP work?